bunsenstraat/transform/readme.md

 - yarn && yarn start
 - the code is in renderer.ts
 - wait for the app to load, it's not instantr
-- to go 14 remove these lines from package "resolutions": {
+- to go 14 remove these lines from package and rm the node modules "resolutions": {
     "onnxruntime-node": "1.16.0",
     "onnxruntime-web": "1.16.0",